Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-In this work, we enter the realm of nonequilibrium dynamics to obtain direct information on the evolution of the quasiparticle picture towards the QCP in CeCu$_{6-x}$Au$_x$.
-We extinguish the Kondo state by irradiation with a THz pulse and monitor its time-resolved resurgence.
-The resulting THz echo pulse provides a direct measure for the spectral weight and for the Kondo temperature of the heavy-fermion state within a single experiment.
-Towards the QCP, the spectral weight collapses, reaching zero at 5~K. The Kondo energy scale, however, remains nearly constant at $T_K^*\simeq 7$~K. We thus observe a scenario of quasiparticle disintegration where the {\it time scale} on which quasiparticles form ($\sim 1/T_K^*$) remains finite, whereas the {\it probability} for quasiparticle formation ($\sim$ spectral weight) as such collapses.
-Moreover, our experiment reveals a coherence time on the order of 10 picoseconds in metals where the coherence time is typically on the femtosecond timescale \cite{Wolf98}.
-These results could change our established view of quantum criticality and allow first insights into its dynamical aspects.
+In this work, we enter the realm of nonequilibrium dynamics to obtain direct and comprehensive information on the evolution of the quasiparticle picture towards the QCP in CeCu$_{6-x}$Au$_x$.
+We extinguish part of the Kondo state by irradiation with a terahertz pulse and monitor its time-resolved resurgence.
+The resulting terahertz echo pulse provides a direct measure for the spectral weight and for the Kondo temperature $T_K^*$ of the heavy-fermion state within a single experiment.
+We observe that towards the QCP, the coherent spectral weight $w_K^*$ collapses, becoming unobservably small below 5~K. The Kondo energy scale, however, remains constant at $T_K^*\simeq 8$~K. We thus observe a scenario of quasiparticle disintegration where the timescale on which quasiparticles form ($\sim 1/{T_K^*}$) remains finite, whereas the probability for quasiparticle formation ($\sim w_K^*$) collapses.
+Up to now, these two phenomena were assumed to exclude each other.
+Now their simultaneous observation calls for revisions in our view on quantum criticality.